DanielVisca/Reading-Notes/Designing Data-Intensive Applications/Part 1/Chapter 1: Reliable, Scalable, and Maintainable Applications.md

 To mitigate:

-* Design systems to minimize oppurtunity for error: ex: APIs, abstraction etc...
+* Design systems to minimize opportunity for error: ex: APIs, abstraction etc...
 * Decouple places where people make the most mistakes and the places likely to cause failure. ex: use sandbox with fully featured non-prod environments with real data that does not affect users.
 * Testing... lots of testing
 * Allow quick recovery: ex: fast rollback of changes, gradually release new changes so number of people affected are minimal.